janaagaard75/janaagaard75.github.io/_posts/2019-03-03-switch-to-typescript.md

 title: "Part 2: Switch to TypeScript"
 ---

 This is part two of the series about writing an Azure Function in TypeScript.
-In part 1 we created a basic HTTP triggerede function written in JavaScript.
+In part 1 we created a basic HTTP triggered function written in JavaScript.
 In this part we switch to TypeScript.

-To keep things organized we will put the source TypeScript files in a folder named src and we will be compiling into a distribution folder named dist.
+To keep things organized we will put the source TypeScript files in a folder named `src` and we will be compiling into a distribution folder named `dist`.

 The first step is simply moving the files and updating our start script to switch to that directory before start in the host.

 ```json